masonw19/ARC4-Decryption-Circuit/README.md

 ### The ready-enable microprotocol

-In some of the previous labs, you used a simple start/done microprotocol to let your circuit take a variable number of cycles.
-In this lab, we will be using a slightly more sophisticated ready/enable microprotocol to achieve the same goal.

 The handshake has two sides: the “caller” and the “callee.”
 Whenever the callee is ready to accept a request, it asserts its `rdy` signal.
 If `rdy` is asserted, the caller may assert `en` to make a “request” to the callee.
 The following timing diagram illustrates this:

 <p align="center"><img src="figures/rdy-en.svg" title="ready-enable microprotocol" width="65%" height="65%"></p>